 The William Lowell Putnam Mathematical Competition is administered by the Mathematical Association of America .
 Held the first Saturday in December, the exam is designed to test originality and technical competence in formal theories from various disciplines of undergraduate mathematics.
 For a more detailed description, please click here.
 For the prize structure please click here.

-This year's (2017) Putnam competition was held onSaturday, December 2nd, from 10am to 6pm in room >DRL A6, with a two hour break in between (from 1-3pm).
+This year's (2018) Putnam competition will be held on Saturday, December 1st, from 10am to 6pm in DRL (room to be announced), with a two hour break in between (from 1-3pm).
 Students can compete as individuals, and in addition three students will represent Penn as our team in the parallel competition among universities.

 Problems from Putnam exams and solutions (up through and including the 2017 exam) can be found here, along with a list of winners and information about scores.